Riku (Kingdom Hearts): Other appearances

 Riku also makes an appearance in Super Smash Bros.
 Ultimate as a spirit.
+He was also added into Fortnite as an outfit, as part of the game's Kingdom Hearts collaboration.
 In a collaboration between Square Enix and Japanese fashion brand SuperGroupies, Riku's image was used to create clothing based on his design from Kingdom Hearts III.
 A perfume based on the character was also released.

 Reception

 USGamer praised Riku's role for giving the narrative a major impact as he takes over the role of the Disney villains in Hollow Bastion, defeating the Beast and taking the Keyblade from Sora.
 Though he is defeated, the reveal that he was being used by Ansem was noted as giving the narrative a darker tone.
 Paste Magazine stated that a vital part in Riku's characterization in Kingdom Hearts is that he embraces darkness, similar to Terra during Birth by Sleep.
 The inclusion of Riku in Chain of Memories as a playable character was praised by GamesRadar due to his enjoyable gameplay.
 Comic Book Resources listed Sora and Riku's fight against Xemnas as one of Riku's best action sequences in the series.

 Riku's quest to be free and the sacrifices he makes in the first game to save Sora were commented on by William Humberto Huber from UC San Diego as symbolizing he and Sora's loss of innocence.
-The arrival of Heartless in Destiny Islands being caused by Riku's darkness was seen as an "allusion to the arrival" of Matthew C. Perry's ships in Tokyo Bay in 1853, which had a major impact on Japan.
-In Kingdom Hearts: A Search For Identity, writer Michelle Pina describes Riku as a "bratty" youth who tries to act superior to Sora in early appearances in the first game.
-However, in later installments, he is described as a teenager who suffers from an identity crisis due to the inner conflict between him and Ansem after he gives up himself to the darkness within him.In the book Kingdom Hearts II (Boss Fight Books Book 16), Alexa Ray Corriea argues that Terra saw Riku's full potential when giving him the power to wield the Keyblade, claiming that, while Riku was a child when they first met, Terra saw through Riku's original intention of wanting to protect others, which may come across as a retcon when contrasting with previous installments.
+The arrival of Heartless in Destiny Islands being caused by Riku's darkness was seen as an "allusion to the arrival" of Matthew C. Perry's ships in Tokyo Bay in 1853, which had a major impact on Japan.In the book Kingdom Hearts II (Boss Fight Books Book 16), Alexa Ray Corriea argues that Terra saw Riku's full potential when giving him the power to wield the Keyblade, claiming that, while Riku was a child when they first met, Terra saw through Riku's original intention of wanting to protect others, which may come across as a retcon when contrasting with previous installments.